redhat-cop/keepalived-operator/README.md

         virtual_ipaddress {
           192.168.131.129
         }
-        quorum 3
+        track_src_ip
     }
 ```

 ## Metrics collection

-Each keepalived pod expose a [Prometheus](link) metrics port at `9650`.
-When a keepalived group is created a [`PodMonitor`](link) rule to collect those metrics.
+Each keepalived pod expose a [Prometheus](https://prometheus.io/) metrics port at `9650`.
+When a keepalived group is created a [`PodMonitor`](https://github.com/coreos/prometheus-operator/blob/master/Documentation/api.md#podmonitor) rule to collect those metrics.
 It is up to you to make sure your Prometheus instance watches for those `PodMonitor` rules.

 ## Deploying the Operator